TenebrisNoctua/ClassPP/docs/tutorials/types.md

 }

 local newPerson: Person = Person.new()
--- This object now supports automatic type completion!
+-- This object now fully supports auto-completion!
 ```

-In the example above, we created a custom type called "Person" for the Person class, and inserted the types of all the members inside it, and declared the new created member as of the Person type.
-This allows us to use automatic type completion with our class objects.
+In the example above, we created a custom type called `Person` for the Person class, and inserted the types of all the members inside it, and declared the new created object as of the Person type.
+This now allows us to use automatic type completion with our class objects.

 !!! info
     Since class objects belong to the base type `userdata`, you can type cast them to either your custom types, or any other existing type you wish.